robertvoy/ComfyUI-Flux-Continuum/README.md

 > A modular workflow that brings order to the chaos of image generation pipelines.

+## Updates
+- **1.4.2:** Black Forest Labs tools update
+  - Black Forest Labs tools: Integrated the new Redux, Depth, Canny, Fill and IP Adapter models
+  - Preview Panel: Preview all your image inputs and masks at a glance.
+Great for working with multiple IP Adapters
+  - Mask Feather Control: Feather the mask using one control on inpainting, outpainting and detailer
+  - Text Versions: Add more tabs via properties
+  - New Nodes: *FluxContinuumModelRouter*, *OutputGet*, *OutputGetString*, *OutputTextDisplay*, *DrawTextConfig* and *ConfigurableDrawText*

+- **1.3.0**: Initial release

 ## Overview

 ComfyUI Flux Continuum revolutionizes workflow management through a thoughtful dual-interface design: